gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

   caption: ''
   image: ''
 ---
-Spot instances on Amazon Elastic Compute Cloud (EC2) allows researchers to do high performance computing at very low cost.
-These are spare computing capacities that could be abruptly terminated.
+[Spot instances](https://aws.amazon.com/ec2/spot/) on Amazon Elastic Compute Cloud (EC2) allow researchers to do high performance computing at very low cost.
+For example, a 64-core workstation with 256 GB of memory can be rented at about $0.7 per hour, which is ~80% off regular on-demand prices.
+You can request 10 of such servers and use them for 5 days and 2 hours and it only cost you a few hundred dollars.These are spare computing capacities that could be abruptly terminated.
 But such interruptions are rare, and can be tolerated by some jobs.
-For example, a 64-core workstation with 256 GB of memory can be rented at about $0.7 per hour, which is ~80% off regular on-demand prices.
-You can request 10 of such servers and use them for 5 days and 2 hours and it only cost you a few hundred dollars.

 Here I document how I requested an instance (virtual machine) on Amazon EC2, established a connection via SSH, and configured the Linux machine to run R using Docker containers (also new to me).
 I know little about Linux and networking.
 If I can make it work, so can you.
 The instructions below may not be the best way to do things, as I do not understand a lot of the technical details.

 ## Main topics covered this tutorial:

-* Set up Key Pairs and Security Groups to enable SHH login.
+* Set up Key Pairs and Security Groups to enable SHH login,
-*	Request spot instance (virtual machine)
+*	Request spot instance (virtual machine),
-* SHH access to the instance via Putty and Filezilla
+* SHH access to the instance via Putty and Filezilla,
-* Install Docker software so that we can easily configure a computing environment
+* Install Docker software,
-* Build a docker image based on the Bioconductor docker definition files and a few extra packages
+* Build a Docker image based on the Bioconductor Docker definition files,
-* Start R and compute from within the docker container
+* Start R and compute from within the container,
-* Create a "volume" (a virtual hard drive) and attach it to running instances.
+* Create a "volume" (a virtual hard drive) and attach it to running instances,
-* Take a snapshot of a running instance, copy it across regions, and use it to create a volume.
+* Take a snapshot of a volume, copy it across regions, and use it to create a volume,
 * Google Compute Engine set-up.

 ## These are the steps I took: